anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/umanesimo-artificiale.md

 ```diff
 - record voice:
 ```

-* In the past demonstrations were usually spread over several days, and limited to the winter months, in an unheated room facing northward to keep the sun out.
-These measures are no longer necessary.
-In the air there no longer lingers a smell of incense.
-There is no, far stronger, smell of rot.
-Although we still attempt to start with the most perishable parts of the corpus.
-There is still something unnerving, and unpleasant.

 * Dealing with the disgusting insides of the body and with severed body parts is, of course inevitable for anatomists.
 Paradoxically, is is also a manner in which to gain access to knowledge about the beauty and perfection of a data corpus.
 Can you imagine?